GabrielHoffman/variantConcordance/README.md

 --out example_regions_tree.pdf
 ~~~~

 If the plot is not readable, you can change the dimensions with the --height and --width arguments.
-Defaults are 10 and 7 inches, respectively
+Defaults are 10 and 7 inches, respectively.

 # Merging VCF
 ~~~~